2601harsh/Lockout-Tourney-Bot/README.md

 <img width="848" alt="Screenshot 2022-07-23 at 11 40 37 PM" src="https://user-images.githubusercontent.com/87669561/180618353-66f17191-9eea-4e29-97a2-3ec5c907cbb5.png">

-Currently only single elimination is supported but will soon add double elimination also.
+Currently only single elimination tournaments is supported but we will soon add double elimination too

-## tech stack used
+## Tech Stack used

 Python, Discord.py and MongoDB for databases